-IPRT has been campaigning around the need for Spent Convictions legislation for over six years and has made a number of submissions to Government and the Oireachtas on previous drafts of legislation.
+IPRT has been campaigning around the need for Spent Convictions legislation since 2006 and has made a number of submissions to Government and the Oireachtas on previous drafts of legislation.
 The key issues which we identified in our submissions on the earlier drafts of the Bill remain at the centre of our position on the present Bill.
 These are: